-The Sebastopol Municipal Code (SMC) defines mobile home parks as "an area or parcel of land where one or more mobile home lots are rented, available for rent, owned, or available for sale," and uses the definition for mobile home provided in the HSC 18008(a).
-Sebastopol is unique in that the City, rather than HCD, retains authority over its mobile home parks.
+The Sebastopol Municipal Code (SMC) defines mobile home parks as, "an area or parcel of land where one or more mobile home lots are rented, available for rent, owned, or available for sale," and uses the definition for mobile home provided in the HSC 18008(a).
 Mobile home parks are permitted in the RMH District and allowed with a conditional use permit in the following zones: R1, R2, R3, R4, R6, and R7.
 Development standards for mobile home parks are outlined in SMC 12.20.050 and were last updated in 2018.

 Sebastopol contains two mobile home parks: Park Village, described in the Programs and Resources section above, operates as transitional and supportive housing, and Fircrest Mobile Home Park, a senior mobile home park age restricted for residents 55+ years.
-There is no vacant land currently zoned as RMH in the City; however, a new park could be established with a use permit in any residential zone, and existing parks within the RMH can be expanded.
+There is no vacant land zoned as RMH in the City.